Usmanmd009/World-Suicide-Analysis/README.md

   - Calculated field for KPIs

-  - silcers for filtering
+  - Silcers for filtering

   - Tableau for data visualization

 ## Data Sourcing
 ![](datasource.jpeg)

 This datasets is from www.kaggle.com. it is a csv file with a single table.
 Its has 12 columns and 27821 rows.

 ## Data Transformation
-The is clean data with very few null values with where filtered out.
+The is a clean data with very few null values with were filtered out.

 ## Data modeling
-this is a single a single sheet file therefore data modeling was not carried out.
+This is a single sheet therefore data modeling was not carried out.

 ## Data Analysis and Visualization